Feldruebe/SimpleGraphCalculatorAndPlotter/SimpleGraphCalculatorAndPlotter/Analysis/ReadMe.md

 The model controls the 3 partial aspects plotting, rendering and exporting and is triggered ba the view model.
 For each aspect a component is injected that can be called to execute this aspect.

-The plotter is called with the parameters given by the user and returns the calculated coordinates as an array ob x and y values.
+The plotter is called with the parameters given by the user and returns the calculated coordinates as an array of x and y values.

-The renderer is called with the calculated coordinates and returns the rendered image.
+The renderer is called with the calculated coordinates for the default function and the parameterized function.
+It returns the rendered image.

 <img src="Classes-SimpleGraphCalculatorAndPlotter.png"/>